13 November 2018Share

 The exercise-training study looked at the performance of three groups of men aged between 18 and 30, but Dr Camera said the results were significant for all age groups – from teenagers to 80-year-olds.

 “Strong muscles allow us to live actively, independently and reduce our chance of falls,” he said.
-“These findings have implications for many older adults at high risk of losing muscle mass as we now know that that small tweaks can make a big difference and that it is never too late to get started.”
+“These findings have implications for many older adults at high risk of losing muscle mass as we now know that small tweaks can make a big difference and that it is never too late to get started.”

 Study participants followed a protein diet more than twice the recommended dietary intake over a 12-week period.
 During that time, they performed either strength training three days per week or combined strength and cardio training for a total of six days per week.